 I also found a video thats shows the exact same procces so you can use that:

 The terminal box is the center of the station.
 The main 14-core cable connects it to the server box.
 The cable from DS18B20 goes into it.
 The cable from the UV box goes into it.
 It also hosts the humidity and pressure sensor.
 When you're selecting a terminal box, you can use any IP65 plastic junction box that has over 10x5x5cm (4"x2"x2").

 Step 6: UV Sensor Box

-The UV sensor box hosts the UVM-30A UV sensor and it's also a middle point between the main terminal box and the rain gauge.
+The UV sensor box hosts the UVM-30A UV sensor and it's also a middle point between the main terminal box and the rain and wind gauges.
 The UV sensor box can be any plastic IP65 box with a fully transparent cover.

 Step 7: Weathercam